 Call (614) 444-1900 to schedule a consultation with Mr. Joslyn and learn how can serve you.
 Joslyn Law Firm aggressively defends clients in Ohio including Franklin County, Licking County, Madison County, Union County, Pickaway County, and Delaware County.

-The penalties associated with a murder conviction in Ohio are far more severe than they are for most other crimes:
+The penalties associated with a murder conviction in Ohio are far more severe than they are for most other crimes in the Ohio criminal process:

 - Unless an exception to this rule outlined below applies to the case in question, anyone convicted of murder shall be indefinitely imprisoned for a term of 15 years to life.